GYG-be/gyg-be.github.io/_posts/2022-12-01-weekly-topic-list.md

 ---

+# Reading is a lifelong JOURNEY.

-We mostly read as a break from work ... but we try to speedread *with serious, critical intention.*
+We mostly read as a break from work or to changeup the workday ... as we go along, we try to speedread and improve our ability read better *with serious, critical intention* and using all the tools at our disposal, such as AI listification -- the point of reading is to gather intelligence about the road ahead.

+We can stress enough that [**using AI tools, curating and annotating reading and the disicplined upgrading of the whole reading skillstack is in itself a lifelong JOURNEY**](https://markbruns.github.io/Listify/) ... but the whole point of reading and listification is about leadership and not just better understanding the road ahead, but working at getting better at reading.

+There's a reason why readers become better leaders when they understand why and how leaderships is about intelligence gathering and skills in reading or gathering the necessary background for future situations.

 # Topic Lists